Syncano/syncano-cli/syncano_cli/parse_to_syncano/README.md

 It is possible that this structure will use a lot of your local machine memory.

 Last step of data transfer is transferring the files.
-It's impossible to send files using batch in Syncano (and we do not want to make query for each object) - so the files are stored and the update is made for data objects with files.
+In previous steps we use batch calls when translating Parse objects into Syncano objects.
+Unfortunately it's not possible to send files using batch calls in Syncano, so during initial transfer files are not being moved.
+What we do here, is we download those files localy to your machine and then we attach them to the right Syncano objects.
+As a result - all your Parse objects with files end up being Syncano objects with files with a bonus of files are now being stored on Syncano servers.

 ### Relations rebuild